aki2274/KOnezumi-AID/README.md

 - gRNAs to disrupt splice acceptor site
 - gRNAs to disrupt splice donor site

-KOnezumi-AID provides these gRNAs in CLI and CSV format.
+KOnezumi-AID provides these gRNAs in standerd output and CSV format.
 The CSV file is located in `data/output` directory and named as `<gene symbol/transcript name>_ptc_gRNA.csv` or `<gene symbol/transcript name>_splice_gRNA.csv`.

 ### Create data set for KOnezumi-AID